Developer Guide

 -

-which extendsParser<FilterMeetingCommand>
+EditMeetingCommandParserwhich extendsParser<FilterMeetingCommand>

-As with all other commands in Yellow Pages, edit meeting has a Parser
+As with all other commands in Yellow Pages, edit meeting has a Parser subclass that goes through the

-subclass that returns an appropriate new CommandResult
+AddressBookParser and a Command subclass that returns an appropriate new CommandResult Object.

-follows closely the implementation of the EditCommand
+EditMeetingCommand follows closely the implementation of the EditCommand where an EditMeetingDescriptor is created

 where only the edit fields are filled in.
-Next, a new Meeting
+Next, a new Meeting object is created where the contents in the non-null

-are copied over, otherwise the contents of the field in the original Meeting
+fields of the EditMeetingDescriptor are copied over, otherwise the contents of the field in the original Meeting

 object would be copied over.
-Lastly, this new Meeting
+Lastly, this new Meeting object would replace the targeted Meeting, resulting in the

 relevant fields being updated.

-Command: editmeeting meeting index [d/description] [dd/DateAndTime] [l/location]
+Command: editmeeting meeting index [d/description] [dd/DateAndTime] [l/location], DateAndTime must follow the

 dd-MM-yyyy HHmm format.
 Do note that index starts from 1 starting from the first meeting listed.